 Overview by Marc Schulman

-Candidate Romney had a number of advantages, including his vast personal wealth, a relatively successful record as Governor of Massachusetts, as well as his Chairmanship of the Salt Lake City Olympics.
+Candidate Romney had several advantages, including his vast personal wealth, a relatively successful record as Governor of Massachusetts, as well as his Chairmanship of the Salt Lake City Olympics.
 Romney’s weakness was the seemingly liberal positions he evidenced to hold while serving as governor of Massachusetts.
 The views Romney had purported made the Republican base wary of him.
 The role Romney’s religion – Mormonism – played in determining his popularity remains an unknown factor in this race.
-Throughout the course of the Republican primary Romney had a number of opponents, including: Michelle Bachman, Rick Perry, Rick Santorum and Newt Gingrich.
+Throughout the course of the Republican primary, Romney had several opponents, including Michelle Bachman, Rick Perry, Rick Santorum, and Newt Gingrich.
 Each one of these opponents seemed to have his or her day in the sun.
 In the end, Romney (with his superior money and organization) would repeatedly come out on top.
-In the end Romney emerged as the Republican nominee when the last of his opponents Rick Santorum conceded defeat.
+In the end, Romney emerged as the Republican nominee when the last of his opponents Rick Santorum conceded defeat.

-As the primary campaign began winding down, and Romney became the presumptive Republican nominee, the expectation were that the presidential race would be very close.
-Romney had the fundamental advantage of the weak state of US economy.
+As the primary campaign began winding down, and Romney became the presumptive Republican nominee, the expectation was that the presidential race would be very close.
+Romney had the fundamental advantage of the weak state of the US economy.
 The unemployment rate in the United States stood at 8.2% in July 2012.
 No President had won reelection with unemployment rates so high since Franklin Roosevelt.
-It was Romney’s hope to make the election both a referendum on Obama’s stewardship of the Presidency (especially the economy), while at the same time touting his accomplishments as a successful businessman.
+Romney hoped to make the election both a referendum on Obama’s stewardship of the Presidency (especially the economy), while at the same time touting his accomplishments as a successful businessman.

 Governor Romney announced that Wisconsin Congressman Paul Ryan would be his nominee for Vice President.
-It was his hope that Ryan would energize the Republican base that had remained unenthusiastic about Romney’s candidacy.
+He hoped that Ryan would energize the Republican base that had remained unenthusiastic about Romney’s candidacy.
 Ryan’s appointment did help somewhat to bring out the Republican base.
 However, Ryan’s budget proposals, that included a substantial cut in Medicare, no doubt hurt Romney with Independent voters.

 The Obama victory can be traced to several factors.
 First of all, Romney was a weak candidate.
 Romney continually made errors during the campaign, including a statement that “he did not have to worry about the 47% of the country who did not support him and were takers”.
 Candidate Romney had been forced to take positions during the nominating process, (especially on issues such as immigration reform) that hurt him with segments of the population.
 Earlier attacks on the actions of Bain Capital and Romney’s refusal to release his tax returns, as well as his earlier position opposing the government bailouts of the automobile companies did not resonate with voters.

-Second, Romney was hurt by other Republican candidates making a number of extreme statements on issues such as rape.
-One Republican senate candidate stated that “in the case of rape the human body was able to block pregnancy” and as such, a rape exception to ban on abortions was unnecessary.
+Second, Romney was hurt by other Republican candidates making several extreme statements on issues such as rape.
+One Republican Senate candidate stated that “in the case of rape the human body was able to block pregnancy” and as such, a rape exception to ban on abortions was unnecessary.
 These actions energized those opposed to Republican positions on social issues to get out and vote.
-This disparity was underscored by a number of actions taking by President Obama, both to support Gay & Lesbian rights, as well as supporting the rights of immigrants.
+This disparity was underscored by several actions taking by President Obama, both to support Gay & Lesbian rights, as well as defending the rights of immigrants.

-All of these factor contributed to what became a decisive Obama victory in the election.
+All of these factors contributed to what became a decisive Obama victory in the election.